Federal Appeals Court Strikes Major Blow Against Net Neutrality, Major Blow For Economic Freedom

 That is exactly how it should be.

-In the case that was before the Court, Comcast had made the business decision that Bit Torrent users were utilizing an undue amount of a limited asset, bandwidth, and in order to protect it’s network and allow the majority of it’s users to be able to do things like check their email without having to worry about the network going down because some 21 year old is using Bit Torrent to download a bootleg copy of Avatar.
+In the case that was before the Court, Comcast had made the business decision that Bit Torrent users were utilizing an undue amount of a limited asset bandwidth.
+The company has implemented a number of measures to safeguard its network from those who know the definition of torrenting and a lot more.
+This may allow the majority of its users to do things like check their email without having to worry about the network going down because some 21-year-old is using Bit Torrent to download a bootleg copy of Avatar.

 The Court got this one right.